What do you want to shot in the fall?

 Pikas and Marmots - These guys are still active in early to mid September and can be great fun to shot.
 This requires Trail Ridge Road to be open.
 60-80% chance of seeing them.

-Moose Rut- Sept.
-5th - 20th Moose rut at the same time as the elk on the west side of the park and best seen and photographed in early to mid September.
+Moose- Sept.
+1st - 8th Moose rut at the same time as the elk on the west side of the park until about Sept 9th or 10th, on the east side of the park near some of the low elevation lakes if we are lucky and best seen and photographed in early to mid September.
 After that moose become very hard to find.
-75% to see a moose cow, 10% for bull moose.
+75% to see a moose cow, 10% for bull moose before Sept 8th.
+Only 5% chance after Sept 9th.

 Sunrises in the fall are often really great.
 About 70%-80% of the mornings we get great color in the mountains, clear blue skies, very few clouds, a just a bit of wind.